How Managers Either Protect Creativity — or Quietly Destroy It

 This duality is not a weakness.
 It is the work.

 To manage well is to hold the dream steady while navigating complexity.
 To protect those who imagine while ensuring value is created.
-To keep the organisation moving forward without losing its soul.
+To keep the organisation moving forward without losing its sense of what it is moving toward.

 In that sense, management is not about control at all.